-This model is an extension of the paper-based closing or payoff processes.
+This model is a nextension of the paper-based closing or payoff processes.
 Documents are prepared and printed.
-The parties sign and notarize the paper documents with ink signatures.
-When complete, the signed and notarized paper documents are scanned and electronically sent to the recorder.
+The parties sign and not arize the paper documents with ink signatures.
+When complete, the signed and notarized paper documents are scanned and electronically sent to the recorder with required endorsement of submitter.
 Transmission is done by the submitting parties logging on to the recorder's computer system over a secure network after first identifying, or authenticating, themselves to the recorder's computer.
-The recorder makes the same determination of record- ability as with paper documents, visually inspecting them for such things as signatures and acknowledgments as well as determining the recording fees.
+The recorder makes the same determination of recordability as with paper documents, visually inspecting them for such things as signatures and acknowledgments as well as determining the recording fees.
 Fees are usually paid from an escrow account the submitter maintains with the recorder.